openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 While range is indicating the possible distance to be driven on roads the range radius indicates the reachable range on the map.

 The right picture shows the distance between Kassel and Frankfurt in Germany.
-While the air-line distance is ~145 kilometer the route distance is ~192 kilometer.
+While the air-line distance is 145 kilometers the route distance is 192 kilometers.
-So range value is the normal remaining range while the range radius values can be used e.g. on [Mapview](https://www.openhab.org/docs/configuration/sitemaps.html#element-type-mapview) to indicate the reachable range on map.
+So range value is the normal remaining range while the range radius values can be used e.g. on [Mapview](https://www.openhab.org/docs/ui/sitemaps.html#element-type-mapview) to indicate the reachable range on map.
 Please note this is just an indicator of the effective range.
 Especially for electric vehicles it depends on many factors like driving style and usage of electric consumers.